akhmadshin/view-transition-name-handler/README.md

 ### handleTransitionStarted
 Call that function before navigation
 ```
-handleTransitionStarted([{ fromElement, toAttributeName = 'src', toAttributeValue, transitionName = '' }])
+handleTransitionStarted(currentRouterKey: string, [{ fromElement, toAttributeName = 'src', toAttributeValue, transitionName }])
 ```
-* fromElement - DOM element that starts transition
+* fromElement—DOM element that starts transition
-* toAttributeName and toAttributeValue - are used to find DOM element that should finish transition
+* toAttributeName and toAttributeValue are used to find a DOM element that should finish transition
-* transitionName - used for setting view-transition-name property, optional
+* transitionName—used for setting view-transition-name value

 ### handleHistoryTransitionStarted
 Should be called on "popstate" event.
 ```
-handleHistoryTransitionStarted(navigatedRouterKey: string = 'initial)
+handleHistoryTransitionStarted(navigatedRouterKey: string)
 ```

 ### handleRouteChangeComplete